 - Actions in Sport;

-- Key Action 2: Cooperation between organisations and institutions (sports), including cooperation associations and small-scale associations.
-This is a centralised action managed by the EACEA executive agency of the European Commission.
-It makes it possible to finance capacity-building projects in sport, as well as non-profit European sports events.
+- Key action 2: Cooperation between (sports) organisations and institutions, including cooperation associations and small-scale associations .
+This is a centralised action managed by the European Commission’s EACEA executive agency.
+It allows funding for capacity-building projects in sport, as well as non-profit European sports events.

-- Key Action 3: Support for policy development and cooperation.
-This is a centralised action managed by the EACEA executive agency of the European Commission.
-It provides support for political cooperation at European Union level, thus contributing to the implementation of existing policies and to the development of new policies that can boost modernisation and reform in the field of sport.
+- Key action 3: Support for policy development and cooperation.
+This is a centralised action managed by the European Commission’s EACEA executive agency.
+It makes it possible to support political cooperation at European Union level, thereby contributing to the implementation of existing policies and the development of new policies that can promote modernisation and reform in the field of sport.

 - Various cohesion policy funds, such as the European Social Fund+ or the European Regional Development Fund.